jianjian97/Swiss-Geography-Master/README.md

 ### Chapter 5: Final quiz with GUI!
 The user is then ready to start playing the game.
 The code creates a quiz on a GUI (Graphical User Interface) with a total of 30 different questions.
 In each round the program randomly extracts 5 questions for the user to answer.
 The maximum score achievable of each round is 5 points (one for each question).

 The quiz code has been taken from a youtube tutorial (https://www.youtube.com/watch?v=ES8GDaBbgEI&t=1s).
-Our group amended some of the graphics and also the additional part where the final score will be showing up at the end.
-We also added a quit button at the end and a "try again" button to restart the quiz.
+The basics were already given with a start page and start button.
+Further, the quiz pages with the multiple choices and at the end a page with a funny cartoon were already part of the game.

+Our group amends the following points in the quiz:
+* Basics: Start page image, start button, final page cartoons, size, titles, fonts, quiz questions, points given for each correct answer.
+* Added value: Show final score of the user, "Play Again" button, "Exit" button.

+The "Play Again" button is introduced at the end of the game and destroys all of the graphics on the final page, resets the randomized list of the questions and the score, and brings the user back to the first question of the game (calling function `startquiz`).
+The "Exit" button is also introduced at the end of the game and destroys the whole game.
+It just exercises the function `game.destroy`.

 Give it a try and we hope you like the Swiss Geography Master!